hg-mirrors/pypy_extradoc/blog/draft/2019-12-hpy-sprint.rst

 Recently Antonio, Armin and Ronan had a small internal sprint in the beautiful city of Gdańsk to kick-off the development of HPy.
-Here is a brief report of what it has been accomplished during the sprint.
+Here is a brief report of what was accomplished during the sprint.

 What is HPy?
 ------------